coin-or/Cbc/README.md

       is found.
 Use --disable-cbc-parallel to disable.

  * Release 2.10.4 (in preparation)
+   * Allow .lp files to be read from stdin.
    * Fix parsing of optional arguments to AMPL interface.
+   * More bugfixes.

  * Release 2.10.3
    * Improve performance of some primal heuristics, incl. feasibility pump, by making integer slacks continuous